RK-200/CS32-MP-Test-Repo/README.md

 The four implementation folders are identical in structure, containing source code written in c and assisted by header files, a `DETAILS.md` file dicussing the implementation details of each dynamic list strategy, and a `PROOFS.md` file justifying the time complexities of their respective implementations.

-**The fifth folder contains unit testing shit idfk what its gonna contain honestly AHAHHAHAHAHAHAHAHHA**
+The unit-tests folder contains tools and written unit tests in order to verify the functionality and correctness of the written code.

 These folders, with the exception of the `unit-tests` folder are standalone and the programs within them make no reference to files of other implementations.